caltechlibrary/newt/README.md

 - [Postgres](https://postgres.org), data management and modeling
 - [PostgREST](https://postgrest.org), a service that turns Postgres into a JSON API

-The Newt web service can tie these together through YAML expressing
+The Newt YAML ties this together expresses

 - application (run time information and application metadata)
 - models (describe the data as would be input into a web form)